 Price discrimination cases are frequently brought against large / powerful buyers that:

-• induce sellers to engage in price discrimination that violates the Robinson-Patman Act, or
+• induce sellers to engage in practices that violates the Robinson-Patman Act, or

 • knowingly accept discriminatory prices prohibited by the Act